origo-map/origo-documentation/content/controls.md

 `useHectare` | True or false if hectare should be used for area between 10 000 and 1 000 000 square meters.
 Default is true and hectare is used, false and square meters is used.
 `highlightColor` | Second (outer) color of the measure lines.
 Valid input is an rgba string, see below for example.
 Defaults to a light blue.
 `hideWhenEmbedded` | if set to true, the control is not added when the map is embedded.
 Defaults to false.
+`queryable` | if set to true, the features in the measure layer is clickable and will show its length/area.
+Defaults to false.

 #### Example measure control